ave-dcd/mave_vocabulary/README.md

 In addition, `mechanism` is used to define the functional mechanism of the method, and is one of the following controlled vocabulary
 terms:

-Controlled vocabulary terms (one or many):
+- nuclease

-- Electroporation
+- base editor
-- Lipofection
+- prime editor

+`system` and `mechanism` are required properties. `description` may be used to further describe the generation method `system` and `mechanism` parameters.

+#### Delivery method

+The delivery method specifies how the variant induction machinery and/or construct was delivered to the cell/organism (e.g. viral transduction, electroporation, transfection and MOI).

+The delivery method is specified by the `type` property and must be one of the following controlled vocabulary terms:

-- Nucleofection
+- electroporation
-- Microinjection
+- nucleofection
-- Chemical-based transfection
+- chemical-based transfection
-- Transduction: AAV
+- adeno-associated virus transduction
-- Transduction: lentivirus
+- lentivirus transduction
-- Transformation: chemical or heat shock
+- chemical or heat shock transformation
-- Other (please specify)
+- other

+The `type` field is required.
+Additional detail about the delivery method may be provided with the `description` property.

 #### Phenotypic assay